-Warrior-Scholar Project (WSP) is a 501(c)(3) non-profit that was founded by Yale University classmates Chris Howell, Jesse Reising, and Nick Rugoff.
+Warrior-Scholar Project (WSP) is a 501(c)(3) nonprofit that was founded in 2011 by Yale University classmates Chris Howell, Jesse Reising, and Nick Rugoff.

 Our vision is to ensure that every degree-seeking enlisted veteran and transitioning service member succeeds in the transition to higher education and beyond.

 What We Do